mlua-rs/rlua/README.md

 lua stack, but this, combined with internal mutability, allows for a much more flexible API.

-Currently exposes a *somewhat* complete Lua API covering values and tables and functions and userdata, but does not yet cover coroutines.
 This API is actually heavily inspired by the lua API that I previously wrote for Starbound, and will become feature complete with that API over time.
 Some capabilities that API has that are on the roadmap:

-  * Proper coroutine support
   * Lua profiling support
   * Execution limits like total instruction limits or lua <-> rust recursion limits